makersacademy/shop-manager-challenge/model_repo_class_design_recipe.md

 Using comments, define the method signatures (arguments and return value) and what they do - write up the SQL queries that will be used by each method.

 # EXAMPLE
-# Table name: students
+# Table name: items

 # Repository class
-# (in lib/student_repository.rb)
+# (in lib/item_repository.rb)

-class StudentRepository
+class ItemRepository

   # Selecting all records
   # No arguments
   def all
     # Executes the SQL query:
-    # SELECT id, name, cohort_name FROM students;
+    # SELECT id, name, unit_price, item_quantity FROM items;

-    # Returns an array of Student objects.
+    # Returns an array of Item objects.
   end

   # Gets a single record by its ID
   # One argument: the id (number)
   def find(id)
     # Executes the SQL query:
-    # SELECT id, name, cohort_name FROM students WHERE id = $1;
+    # SELECT id, name, unit_price, item_quantity FROM items WHERE id = $1;

-    # Returns a single Student object.
+    # Returns a single Album object.
   end

-  # Add more methods below for each operation you'd like to implement.
+  # RUN OUT OF TIME.
+WILL IMPLEMENT THE BELOW SOON.

   # def create(student)
   # end